Philadelphia Athletics: Selling the team

 In response, Roy and Earle began cutting costs even further.
 They turned over the rent from the Phillies to Connecticut General and took cash advances from their concessions contractor.
 The cost-cutting ramped up even further in the 1953–54 offseason, when they slashed over $100,000 from the player payroll, fired general manager Arthur Ehlers and replaced Dykes as manager with shortstop Eddie Joost.
 They also pared down the minor-league system to only six clubs.
-However, even with these measures, there wasn't nearly enough money coming in to service the mortgage debt, and Roy and Earle began feuding with each other.
+However, even with these measures, there still wasn't nearly enough money coming in to service the mortgage debt, and Roy and Earle began feuding with each other.

 Despite the turmoil, some Athletics players shined on the field.
 In 1951, Gus Zernial led the American League with 33 home runs, 129 runs scored, 68 extra-base hits, and 17 outfield assists; in 1952 he swatted 29 homers and bagged 100 RBI; in 1953 he hit 42 homers and drove in 108 runs.
 In 1952, left-handed pitcher Bobby Shantz won 24 games and was named the league's Most Valuable Player, and Ferris Fain won AL batting championships in 1951 (with a .344 average) and 1952 (with a .320 average).
 His 1952 batting crown remains the last time an Athletic has led the league in hitting.
 Joost was a solid fielder who had a good eye at the plate for generating walks and had an above-average on-base percentage as a result.
 All four players represented the American League in the All-Star Game.
 Shantz might have won 30 games his best year 1952 but was hurt by a pitched ball on the wrist and was finished for the season.